-The problem with Emotional Intelligence is that it is something that is not innate in us.
-We are not born being emotionally intelligent.
-For what reason?
-Because we are all born into a world contaminated by sin and the product of the sinful state we carry inside of us and the sinful actions of the people around us.
+The problem with emotional intelligence is that it is something that is not innate in us.
+We are not born emotionally intelligent.
+Why?
+Because we are all born into a world contaminated by sin.
+And the product of the sinful state we carry inside of us and the sinful actions of the people around us.

 For example, emotional children interpret disagreements as personal offenses.
-They are easily injured, they complain, they retract, they manipulate, they revenge, they are sarcastic when they do not get what they want, they have great difficulties to talk calmly about their needs and the things they want, in a kind and mature way.
+They feel easily injured, they complain, they retract, they manipulate, they seek revenge.
+Besides, they are sarcastic when they do not get what they want.
+And they have great difficulty talking calmly about their needs and the things they want in a kind and mature way.

-The question you should be asking yourself is this: how do you grow emotionally?
-Our spiritual growth must be connected to our emotional growth.
+So, the question you should be asking yourself is this: how do you grow emotionally?
+Our spiritual growth must connect to our emotional growth.
 The Bible says that “our body is the temple of the Holy Spirit” 1 Cor.
-6: 19-20; That “we have the mind of Christ” 1 Cor.
+6: 19-20; that “we have the mind of Christ” 1 Cor.
 2:16.